maRce10/rat_deep_learning_phenotyping/README.md

           - [To do list](#to-do-list)
               - [Contact](#contact)

 ## General info

-General information about the project (study system, goals, etc)
+Originaly developed for the Neuroscience Investigation Center (CIN) of the University of Costa Rica (UCR).
+The idea of this proyect is to create an IA that can help ease the data analisys of rats behavior, particulary by using videos.

-It is built in three different steps:
+The proyect proposal idea is divided in three different steps:

 1. Develop an IA capable of defining the animal on every video frame.
     For this step we’ll be using tools like: DeepLabCut and Sleap.